Connecticut

 3. Does Connecticut allow students to self-manage diabetes at school?

 Yes.
-Blood glucose testing can take place anytime, anywhere on school grounds.
+Blood glucose testing and insulin administration can take place anytime, anywhere on school grounds.
 A written physician order is required:

 4. Does Connecticut allow students to carry diabetes supplies such as needles, insulin, and blood glucose testing devices?